-Miguel Gonzalez Virgen -Leader of the Arts Initiative at Tecnológico de Monterrey, Nuevo León, Mexico
+Miguel Gonzalez Virgen -Leader of the Arts Initiative at Tecnológico de Monterrey, Nuevo León, MX

-Dr. Marisa Y. Thompson PhD Extension Urban Horticulture Specialist, New Mexico State University,
+Dr. Marisa Y. Thompson PhD -Extension Urban Horticulture Specialist, New Mexico State University, NM, USA

-Agri + cultural futures for Nopal, the iconic, edible, prickly-pear cactus.
+Agri + cultural futures for Nopal, the iconic, culinary, prickly-pear cactus.

 The Nopalogy project emerges first, from the sheer wonder and botanical magnificence of the iconic Nopal, the culinary prickly pear cactus Opuntia ficus-indica grown and eaten throughout Mexico and shipped around the globe.
 The nutritious Nopal, an ancient and contemporary symbol of Mexican identity and resistance, grows in lean soils with minimal water, earning it a place as one of the 50 Future Foods and supporting Drawdown aims for the food system.

 Nopalogy evolves four climate responsive research strategies for the culinary Nopal, including: cold-hardy varieties, seed genetic resources, artist pigments, and knowledge stewardship.